← Back to blogOther

 Borrowed from Kanban methodology, WIP (work in progress) limits prevent your team from starting too many things at once.
 A simple rule: never have more than 2 posts in “writing,” 2 in “design/edit,” and 2 in “waiting for approval” at any time.

-When a stage is full, you finish something before starting something new.
+When a stage is full, you must finish an active task before starting something new.
 Atlassian’s research confirms this reduces multitasking and increases throughput.
 For a content team of 1-3 people, WIP limits are the difference between a smooth pipeline and a permanent pile of half-finished drafts.
+If you want to see how data-driven startups scale past these structural issues, review our verified Marketing Automation Case Studies to see how lean teams leverage intelligent workflows.

 A Plug-and-Play One-Week Cadence